aws-samples/aws-modernization-gitops-with-weaveworks/content/20_weaveworks_prerequisites/11_install_eksctl.md

 +++

-For this workshop you will use a [eksctl](https://eksctl.io/introduction/#installation).
+For this workshop you will use [eksctl](https://eksctl.io/introduction/#installation).
 Once you install eksctl, you will be ready to get started.

 At the terminal command prompt, enter the following two commands: